vniu740/FinTrack/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---

-## Is your feature request related to a problem?
-Please describe.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-## Describe the solution you'd like
-A clear and concise description of what you want to happen.

-## Describe alternatives you've considered
+# Feature Name (Same as title)

+## Summary
+*Provide a brief summary of the feature request.*

+## Description
+*Detailed description of the feature and how it will work.*

+## Requirements
+*List any specific requirements or dependencies for this feature.*

+## Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+*Mention any alternative solutions or workarounds that have been considered.*

+## Completion Criteria
+*Define how to measure when the feature is considered complete.
+Specify acceptance criteria, tests, or metrics.*

-## Additional context
+## Additional Context
-Add any other context or screenshots about the feature request here.
+*Any additional information or context that may help in understanding or implementing this feature.*

+## Images and Resources
+*Include any images, diagrams, or resources that help illustrate the feature.*